mdnurakmal/week1-lab1-docker-kubernetes/README.md

 * ENTRYPOINT and CMD always run even after restarting container
 * The --no-cache option allows to not cache the index locally, which is useful for keeping containers small.
 * Multi-services in one container vs One service in one container architecture (Dockerfile vs Docker compose)
+* COPY should almost always be used over ADD